Should I buy through a Bloodstock Agent or Syndicator?

 In order to answer this question, it is important to know what your bloodstock goals are.

-While he is there to consult and guide you, if you don’t like a horse or a mating he picked out, you can go a different direction.
+While they are there to consult and guide you, if you don’t like a horse or a mating they have picked out, you can select a different direction.
 Bloodstock agents also have their ears to the ground and know people around the world so if you are looking for a certain type of horse, they can often find it for you.

-Bloodstock agents typically charge a commission of 5% of the horse purchase price for their services.
+Typically, bloodstock agents charge a commission of 5% of the horse purchase price for their services.

 From a racehorse standpoint, syndications are optimal if you want someone else to manage all the details that come with racehorses and want to be in a large group of owners.
 Syndication companies such as Domain Thoroughbreds or Star Thoroughbreds buy the horse first and then offer shares to buyers.